DanteAlighierin/neofetch/README.md

 # neofetch
-Yes< this is fork.
+Yes, this is fork.
 This is the fork of MacOs' version of neofetch.
 I've ported to my linux desktop.

 ## Installation
 ```bash